whdhdyt21/Sbox-Analyzer/README.md

 ---

-### 2. **Core Cryptographic Functions**
+### 2. **Development of Cryptographic Functions**

-Below are the main cryptographic metrics implemented:
+The development of cryptographic functions is the core of this application.
+Below is a detailed explanation of each implemented function:

 #### 🔹 **Hamming Weight**

-Calculates the number of '1' bits in a binary number, used in SAC calculation.
+This function calculates the number of '1' bits in the binary representation of a number.
+Hamming Weight is used in metrics such as SAC.

 ```python
 def hamming_weight(x):
     return bin(x).count('1')
 ```

-#### 🔹 **Nonlinearity**
+#### 🔹 **Calculating Nonlinearity**

-Measures how far a boolean function deviates from linearity.
+Nonlinearity measures how far a boolean function deviates from linearity.
+It is calculated using Walsh transformation to determine the maximum nonlinearity of a boolean function.

 ```python
 def calculate_nonlinearity(boolean_function):